Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Secondary Control Synthesis

 \section{Secondary Control Synthesis}

-We now present a secondary control design based on the notion of $QSR$-dissipativity \cite{hill1980dissipative,moylan1978stability} for the MAFD framework discussed in Section \ref{sec:mafd-model}, with the aim of ensuring transient stability when the system switches between angle droop and frequency droop control modes.
-The proofs of all the following results are provided in the Appendix.
+We now present a secondary control design based on the notion of $QSR$-dissipativity \cite{hill1980dissipative} for the MAFD framework discussed in Section \ref{sec:mafd-model}, with the aim of ensuring transient stability when the system switches between angle droop and frequency droop control modes.
+The proofs of the results presented in this section are omitted due to space constraints.
+We begin by presenting some definitions and results that will be used in this work.